OmishaPatel/CRUD-APP/README.md

 CRUD_App_Node.js

 In this projects user can create their favorite show, update and delete.
+API was tested with POSTMAN.
+Deployed to Heroku

 Technologies Used:
     -Node.js